tc39/proposal-ses/README.md

 to specify an API and a strategy for incorporating SES into the standard ECMAScript platform.

 We want the standard SES mechanism to be sufficiently lightweight that it can be used promiscuously.
 Rather than simply isolating individual pieces of code so they can do no damage, we also want to make it possible to use these confined pieces as composable building blocks.

-(TODO rewrite runon)
-Consequently, code that is responsible for integrating separate isolated pieces also should be able to selectively connect them in controlled ways to each other, or to other, unconfined objects provided by this integration code to selectively grant constrained access to sensitive operations that the confined code would not otherwise have the power to do.
+Consequently, code doing such composition needs a way to selectively make controlled connections between the otherwise isolated parts.
+It may also need to carefully provide some of those pieces with constrained access to sensitive operations that confined code would not ordinarily have the power to do.
+The design we propose below achieves these aims.

 (See the [Glossary](https://github.com/FUDCo/ses-realm/wiki/Glossary) for supporting definitions.)